magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 Note that if direct download not possible, data files can be manually created in the inputdata/sources folder.
-This is not the preferred implemntation, but in this case, a download function is not necessary.
+This is not the preferred implementation, but in this case, a download function is not necessary.
 Naming of the source folder must however match the read functions.
 Metadata on where the data was obtained, how it was downloaded, etc. should ideally be documented in the download script.
 For an ideal case,